“There will be no other words in the world / But those our children speak.” –George Oppen

 To implement a workshop in your classroom:

 1. Call or email us to set up a meeting so we can learn about your school.
-Aisha Sloan is the Education Programs Coordinator and can be reached at email@example.com or 520-626-9625.
+Gema Ornelas is the K-12 Education Programs Manger for Writing the Community and can be reached at email@example.com or 520-626-9625.

 3. Identify funding.

 4. Teachers attend a professional development workshop.